 Mary Ann has worked in a variety of organizations from asset management and investment firms to nonprofits.
 She has held senior finance, accounting, and audit positions at Barclays Global Investors, Wells Fargo Bank, Bank of the West, and Bank of America.
 Most recently, she also served as Director of Finance and Interim Chief Administrative Officer at the Gordon & Betty Moore Foundation.
 Mary Ann is committed to integrity in financial reporting, and has a particular interest in creating incentives to encourage sustainable business behavior through transparency and disclosure.

-Connie Lee, CFA, is a Vice President / Consultant at Callan Associates, an employee-owned investment consulting firm advising on more than $2 trillion in assets.
-Connie works with a variety of fund sponsor client types including foundations, defined benefit plans, defined contribution plans, and insurance companies.
-Her primary responsibilities include strategic planning and implementation, investment manager review, performance evaluation, and continuing education.
+Connie Lee, CFA, CAIA, is a Senior Vice President and Investment Consultant at Callan LLC, an employee-owned investment consulting firm advising on more than $2 trillion in assets.
+Connie works primarily with retirement plans as well as nonprofits on strategic planning and implementation, investment manager review, performance evaluation, and continuing education.
 Connie received a BA in Applied Mathematics from the University of California, Berkeley.
-She has earned the right to use the Chartered Financial Analyst designation and is a member of the CFA Institute and the CFA Society of San Francisco.
+She is a holder of the right to use the Chartered Financial Analyst® designation and has earned the right to use the Chartered Alternative Investment Analyst designation.
+Connie is a member of the CFA Institute and the CFA Society of San Francisco.

 Chris McCrum has worked in a range of industries and roles.
 His experience includes Chief Operating Officer at the Gordon and Betty Moore Foundation and had the same role at the Skoll Global Threats Fund.
 He also has served as Chief Administrative Officer and Head of HR at Barclays Global Investors, CFO at iAsiaWorks, and EVP Finance at Bank of America.
 He started his career in public accounting at PWC and KPMG.
 His diverse experience has provided him with deep skills and expertise in strategic and operational planning, leadership and organizational development, human resources strategy and nonprofit governance and leadership.
 He is a UK Chartered Accountant and has a B.A. degree in Accounting from Exeter University in England.